How to prepare for marine survey

 Marine survey sea trial

-We find a surprisingly high amount of vessel owners or brokers don’t know how to prepare for a marine survey.
-It should be in the interest of the seller to present his or her yacht in the best possible way.
+We find that many vessel owners or brokers don’t know how to prepare for a marine survey.
+It should be in the seller’s interest to present his or her yacht in the best possible way.
 The preparation to make a ship ready does not take too much time and is crucial for a successful outcome of the survey and the subsequent report.
-It just does not look good when it says “Vessel was found cluttered” or “The bilges were littered with debris” etc.
+It does not look good when it says “Vessel was found cluttered” or “The bilges were littered with debris” etc.

-Here are some suggestions we send to the boat owners prior to conducting our surveys:
+Here are some suggestions we normally send to the boat owners before conducting our surveys:

-• The Vessel connected to shore power with battery chargers on.
+• The Vessel is connected to shore power with battery chargers on.

-• Do not run engines and generators prior to the survey.
+• Do not run engines and generators before the survey.
 Engine space should be cool.

 • Air-conditioning turned on OR windows & hatches open.
 Deck awnings in place.

-• All interior and exterior lights turned on.
+• All interior and exterior lights are turned on.

 • Clean and un-clutter the vessel, including bathrooms.